TayouVR/Lette_Unity01/README.md

 - Camera being attatched to player via script.
 - weapon bullets instantiated via weapon script with start velocity.
 - bullets despawn on enemy collision or positional inactivity.
-- enemys, power ups and health pickups are instantiated from prefab via Random method in GameManager script.
+- enemies, power ups and health pickups are instantiated from prefab via Random method in GameManager script.
+- enemies follow the player and damage it in close proximitry.
-- using Havok Physics for more accurate physics calculations
+- using Havok Physics for more accurate physics calculations.

 ## Scripts